mlr-org/mlr3pipelines/attic/caching.md

   ```
   stochastic = c("train", "predict", "character(0)") # "character(0)" means not stochastic.
   ```
   This needs to be annotated in each `PipeOp`.
-Could default to `"deterministic"`.
+Could default to deterministic.

 - Caching can be turned on / off for individual a full `Graph` or individual `PipeOps`.
   API for this could e.g. be: